okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-run-samples/main/nodejs/runsdkapp.md

 ### Troubleshoot

-* If the Widget doesn't load, verify that you have properly set up your local configurations.
+* If the widget doesn't load, verify that you have properly set up your local configurations.
 Follow the steps in [Set the configuration values](/docs/guides/oie-embedded-common-download-setup-app/nodejs/main/#set-the-configuration-values).

 * If the "There was an unexpected internal error.
 Please try again." message appears instead of the Sign-In Widget, then verify that CORS is enabled.
 Follow the steps in [Add a trusted origin and enable CORS](/docs/guides/oie-embedded-common-org-setup/nodejs/main/#add-a-trusted-origin-and-enable-cors) to enable CORS.